hfp/libxstream/documentation/libxstream_opencl.md

 Nothing is lost by that: the grain is not a performance lever.
 Coarse-grain adds a `clEnqueueSVMMap`/`clEnqueueSVMUnmap` pair that fine-grain omits, but that is bookkeeping rather than data movement and the `memcpy` both paths end in dominates.
 Measured on a Xeon Platinum 8480+ (the device here reporting both grains), 64 MB H2D: 15.2 GB/s forced coarse against 15.1 GB/s with fine-grain.

+On NVIDIA the capability is not queried by default, so the default level leaves USM off and no device memory pool is created.
+An explicitly requested level is honoured there, to exercise the path rather than to speed one up: results are correct and an H100 PCIe runs 6.7x slower that way.
+Leave it unset on that vendor.

 ## Data Types

 ### `libxstream_opencl_config_t`